 Five reasons to study aerospace engineering at Surrey

-Choosing the right degree pathway can be difficult, and things sometimes become clearer once you start studying.
-Whether you opt for our Aerospace Engineering, Mechanical Engineering, Automotive Engineering, or Biomedical Engineering courses, you’ll study a common first year which means you can swap to a different pathway, if you decide it’s a better fit, up until the end of your first year.
+Whether you opt for our Aerospace Engineering, Mechanical Engineering, Automotive Engineering, or Biomedical Engineering courses, you’ll study a common first year which means you can swap to a different pathway within the department, if you decide it’s a better fit, up until the end of your first year.

 Learning at Surrey isn’t just about lecture theatres and labs.
-Our students have a good track record in IMechE competitions such as Formula Student (the world’s largest student motorsport competition) and the Unmanned Aircraft Systems competition (which challenges students to design a fully autonomous drone for a humanitarian aid mission).
-By joining one of these teams you’ll not only get invaluable hands-on experience but also have the chance to showcase your skills to potential employers.
+Our students have a great track record in IMechE competitions such as Formula Student (the world’s largest student motorsport competition) and the Unmanned Aircraft Systems competition (which challenges students to design a drone for a humanitarian aid mission).

 Discover our programmes in aerospace engineering.